Self-Preference Bias in Rubric-Based Evaluation of Large Language Models: Introduction

-We analyze the factors that contribute to SPB in HealthBench, uncovering several actionable patterns: (1) negative rubrics, which penalize generators if fulfilled, are more vulnerable to SPB than positive ones, (2) rubrics targeting communication quality and emergency referrals elicit higher SPB than those assessing accuracy, (3) SPB is more severe for relatively short and relatively long rubrics, and (4) inter-judge agreement can serve as a practical signal for flagging high-SPB rubrics.
+We analyze the factors that contribute to SPB in HealthBench, uncovering several actionable patterns: (1) negative rubrics, which penalize generators if fulfilled, are more vulnerable to SPB than positive ones, (2) rubrics targeting communication and emergency referrals, among other themes, elicit higher SPB than those assessing accuracy, (3) inter-judge agreement can serve as a practical signal for flagging high-SPB rubrics.
 Together, these findings offer concrete guidance for designing rubrics that are more resilient to self-preference bias and point to promising directions for its mitigation.\footnote{We make code to reproduce our experiments and analysis available on \href{https://github.com/zeppombal/rubric-self-preference}{Github}.}